vilijur/achhd-translated/README.md

 ### What the hell is this
 Basically the same idea as [acnl-translated](https://github.com/vilijur/acnl-translated), just for Happy Home Designer.

-### Where's the warning?
+### Where's the notice?
-It's the same warning as [acnl-translated](https://github.com/vilijur/acnl-translated#warning), just for Happy Home Designer.
-I also cannot be bothered to copy the warning over.
+It's the same notice as [acnl-translated](https://github.com/vilijur/acnl-translated#warning), just for Happy Home Designer.
+I also cannot be bothered to copy the notice over. (peak laziness)

 ### So, how much have you done?
 Done work on the UI, will finish soon.
 By soon i mean never lololololololololololol